-3. Extract the file contents.
-The command below indicates the file is in the ec2-user's home directory.
-Change the path and the Firefox version as needed:
+4. Extract the file contents.
+This example command indicates that the file is in the ec2-user's home directory.
+Change the path and the Firefox version as needed.

 tar jxf ~/firefox-xx.y.tar.bz2 -C ~/

-4. Using vim or your favorite editor, create a desktop icon.
-Create the file ~/Desktop/Firefox.desktop with the contents shown below:
+5. Using vim or your favorite editor, create a desktop icon.
+Create the file ~/Desktop/Firefox.desktop with the contents as shown in the following example.

 [Desktop Entry] Version=1.0 Type=Application Terminal=false Icon=/home/ec2-user/firefox/browser/chrome/icons/default/default128.png Icon[en_US]=/home/ec2-user/firefox/browser/chrome/icons/default/default128.png Name[en_US]=Firefox Exec=/home/ec2-user/firefox/firefox Comment[en_US]=Firefox web browser Name=Firefox Comment=Firefox web browser GenericName[en_US.UTF-8]=Firefox web browser Categories=Network;WebBrowser;

-5. Use the icon you created in step 4 on your desktop to launch Firefox.
+6. Use the desktop icon that you created in step 5 to launch Firefox.